 9. Set Some Family Rules/Goals

-A common rule families had when I was a child was “no dessert until you finish your dinner.”
+When I was a child, a common rule for families was “no dessert until you finish your dinner.”
 But other rules or goals that you could consider for your family are:

 - Desserts reserved for weekends